 1. Rippling - Best for Unified HR + IT Onboarding

-Rippling stands out because it's the only platform that automates both HR and IT onboarding from a single trigger.
-When a candidate accepts an offer, Rippling can order a pre-configured laptop, ship it to the new hire's address, provision all software accounts, set up payroll, and enroll them in benefits - automatically.
+Rippling stands out because it’s the only platform that automates both HR and IT onboarding from a single trigger.
+Upon offer acceptance, Rippling can order a pre-configured laptop, ship it to the new hire’s address, provision all software accounts, set up payroll, and enroll them in benefits - automatically.

-The zero-touch device deployment is the feature that saves the most time.
-For remote teams especially, getting a new hire a fully configured machine with VPN, security settings, and company apps before day one eliminates the "first week just setting up" problem that drags ramp time out by weeks.
+Zero-touch device deployment is the standout feature - it saves the most time.
+For remote teams especially, getting a new hire a fully configured machine with VPN, security settings, and company apps before day one eliminates the “first week just setting up” problem that drags ramp time out by weeks.

 AI features: Workflow automation triggered by role, location, and department attributes.
-The platform adjusts onboarding paths based on employee data without manual configuration.
+Rippling adjusts onboarding paths based on employee data without manual configuration.
 It also integrates with Rippling Recruiting for a direct handoff from offer acceptance to onboarding kickoff.

 Best for: Remote-first and fast-scaling companies that need HR and IT provisioning in one platform.